I AM GOING THROUGH AND EDITING THIS STORY FOR TYPOS, ETC. I AM NOT ADDING ANYTHING NEW. APOLOGIES IF YOU RECEIVE CONFUSING UPDATE NOTICES!

 Two and a half weeks.

 Two and a half weeks it had been since the new girl started at Forks High School, and Alice was about ready to rip her own hair out in frustration as she paced her family's kitchen, trying to get a glimpse of her.
-Even before she moved, Alice had seen future visions of the small, delicate girl with the big dark eyes Edward was destined to fall in love with.
+Before she moved, Alice had seen several future visions of the small, delicate girl with the big dark eyes Edward was destined to fall in love with.
 But now, now that she was actually in town, Alice wasn't able to see her at all.
-Every time she tried, all she got was a hazy, swirling darkness.
+Every time she tried, all she saw was hazy, swirling darkness.
 It didn't make any sense.
 When people were merely indecisive she was able to see a plethora of possible futures, so it couldn't just be that Isabella Swan was flighty.
 No, this was something different, and it made Alice want to scream.
 Never before had her attempts to part the veil of time been so utterly thwarted.

 "Still trying?"
-Esme asked, her voice sympathetic, as she came into the room and dropped an absently-mothering kiss on the top of Alice's black head.
+Esme asked, her voice sympathetic as she came into the room and dropped an absently mothering kiss on the top of Alice's black head.
 "You're going to give yourself a headache."

 "We can't feel the effects of alcohol or anything else fun," Alice said, knowing she was pouting but not inclined to care at the moment.
 "Yet we still get headaches.
 Whoever thought up real-life vampires had a sick sense of humor."